nehochupechatat/ActionScript-Funkin/README.md

 If you want your mod to work with Ruffle, DO NOT USE BLURRING, GLOWING OR ANY OTHER FILTERS!

 If you want your mod graphics to be small, optimize your graphics using Modify > Shape > Optimize.
 Use bitmaps sparsingly.

+### **.FLA Guide**

+FNF_AS2_proto.fla - includes shared songs demo week code + UI assets + assets for GF, BF and Pico.
+Other .fla files - assets for weeks.

+FNF_Lite.fla - might come in the future.
+Ports stock FNF weeks to the 'Diet Engine'.